aws/karpenter-provider-aws/website/content/en/v0.12.0/getting-started/getting-started-with-eksctl/_index.md

 #### Deploy a temporary Prometheus and Grafana stack (optional)

 The following commands will deploy a Prometheus and Grafana stack that is suitable for this guide but does not include persistent storage or other configurations that would be necessary for monitoring a production deployment of Karpenter.
-This deployment includes two Karpenter dashboards that are automatically onboaraded to Grafana.
-They provide a variety of visualization examples on Karpenter metrices.
+This deployment includes two Karpenter dashboards that are automatically onboarded to Grafana.
+They provide a variety of visualization examples on Karpenter metrics.

 {{% script file="./content/en/{VERSION}/getting-started/getting-started-with-eksctl/scripts/step09-add-prometheus-grafana.sh" language="bash"%}}